Matrix recursion for positive characteristic diagrammatic Soergel bimodules for affine Weyl groups: Affine Weyl groups

+\item Morphisms of realizations are quite restrictive.
+Suppose there exists a morphism between two realizations $U$ and $V$.
+Then $U$ and $V$ must have the same Cartan matrix.
+This condition is necessary but not sufficient for there to be a morphism between $U$ and $V$.

-\begin{rem} The Cartan matrix of $V_{\Sigma}$ is just the Cartan matrix of the affine root system $\Phi$.
-The universal realization has the following universal property: for any realization $V$ of $(\W,\Ss)$ with the same Cartan matrix, there is a unique homomorphism of realizations $V_{\Sigma} \rightarrow V$.
-If $A$ is the Cartan matrix of some realization of any Coxeter group, one can construct in exactly the same way the universal realization for $A$ which has the same universal property. \end{rem}
+\item The universal realization of $(\W,\Ss)$ has the following universal property: for any realization $V$ of $(\W,\Ss)$ over $\ZZ$ with Cartan matrix $A$, there is a unique morphism of realizations $V_{A} \rightarrow V$.
+For $\field$ an arbitrary integral domain, the extension by scalars $\field \otimes V_{A}$ has the same properties for realizations defined over $\field$.
+More generally, the notion of a universal realization makes sense for arbitrary Coxeter groups, not just affine Weyl groups. \end{enumerate} \end{rem}